tdube2014/Flow-Image-SOPs/Readme.md

   - Hold position well.
   - Camera harder to notice when strapped to tree.
   - **CON**
-  - Not adjustable no ability for adjsuting un or down angle of the camera
+  - Not adjustable, no ability for adjsuting un or down angle of the camera.

-+ Tree screw
+#### Tree screw
 <p align="left">
   <img src="Equipment Info/Flow Cam/Images/Tree Screw.jpg" width="150" height="150" />
 </p>